Daylighting Tibbetts en Plein Air

 read more

 I painted from the rooftop parking lot of a Target.
-The development is called “River Plaza” and was built on the site of a former industrial site with a large warehouse housing New York Presbyterian Hospital medical records from 2002 to 2005.
-The project cost 90 million dollars.
-After razing that warehouse, the developers found…
+Standing atop ‘River Plaza’—once an industrial site transformed into a commercial hub—I reflected on its layers of history and change.
+The complex was built on the site of a former industrial site with a large warehouse housing New York Presbyterian Hospital medical records from 2002…

 read more